OCamlverse/ocamlverse.github.io/content/quickstart_ocaml_project_dune.md

 The file should pretty much be self-explanatory. dune files are written using S-expressions (those lisp-y parentheses).
-In this particular file, we note that we’re using version 1 of jbuild specification.
 Each of the top-level elements are called stanzas, and currently we have one stanza.

 In the executable stanza, the value of name field denotes the module (file) name that contains the